 - 20 Engineering Administration is responsible for the general day-to-day management, - 21 supervision and direction of the Engineering department activities.
 Costs of this function - include all labour and expenses incurred in such supervision. - 23 The Engineering and Technical Services departments are increasing headcount to - 24 address increases in subdivision construction and expansion coupled with increases in another in 2025, as well as the addition of a SCADA / P&C Technician in 2026.
-Additional engineering interns have also been added since 2021.
-New roles are described in more detail in section 4.4 Workforce Planning for a detailed job description and justification for
+Additional detail in section 4.4 Workforce Planning for a detailed job description and justification for this position.